spdfg/elektron/README.md

  * Add ability to use constraints
  * Running average calculations https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average
  * Make parameters corresponding to each scheduler configurable (possible to have a config template for each scheduler?)
+ * TODO : Adding type of scheduler to be used, to be picked from a config file, along with it's configurable parameters.
  * Write test code for each scheduler (This should be after the design change)
  * Some of the constants in constants/constants.go can vary based on the environment.
    Possible to setup the constants at runtime based on the environment?